TashkeelPasha/30-Days-of-mastering-flutter-/Day 5- Async Programming and error handling.md

-# Day 5: Mastering Asynchronous Programming and Streams in Dart
+# Day 5: Mastering Asynchronous Programming, Streams and Error Handling in Dart

 Welcome to Day 5 of the #30DaysOfFlutter challenge.
 Today, we'll explore asynchronous programming and streams in Dart, essential concepts for building responsive applications.